lansingcodes/www/.github/CONTRIBUTING.md

 This section starts with the basics like git and even the recommended editor.
 There may be useful information here even if you're already familiar with using git, VS Code, and Node.
-If you want to jump ahead, though, please read how to [customize your environment](#customizing-your-environment).
+If you want to jump ahead though, please read how to [customize your environment](#customizing-your-environment).

 You'll run all of the commands provided in this guide in a terminal program